mdtanker/polartoolkit/.github/CONTRIBUTING.md

 If you're browsing the documentation and notice a typo or something that could be improved, please consider letting us know by [creating an issue](#reporting-a-bug) or submitting a fix (even better 🌟).
 You can submit fixes to the documentation pages completely online without having to download and install anything:

-* On each documentation page, there should be a "Suggest edit" link at the very top (click on the GitHub logo).
+* On each documentation page, there should be a " ✏️ Suggest edit" link at the very top (click on the GitHub logo).
 * Click on that link to open the respective source file on GitHub for editing online (you'll need a GitHub account).
 * Make your desired changes.